KHUZEMAH/SRP-MFaisal/wp-content/plugins/the-events-calendar-filterbar/readme.txt

 == Changelog ==

+= [5.5.3] 2023-10-03 =

+* Fix - Filter Bar dropdowns were being autoselected on page load.
+Now they should load in a default unselected state.
+[FBAR-291]
+* Tweak - Updated focus state for relevant elements to have default outline ensuring improved accessibility and consistent browser behavior.
+[TEC-4888]

 = [5.5.2] 2023-08-10 =

 * Version - Filter Bar 5.5.0 is only compatible with The Events Calendar 6.1.4 and higher.